This site requires JavaScript and cookies to be enabled.

 • Makes careless mistakes/lacks attention to detail

-• Lacks sustained attention in tasks or play activities
+• Lacks sustained attention in tasks or fun activities

 • Poor listener, even in the absence of obvious distraction